Ginger Orange Martini

 I owe my mom so much!
 She believed in me even when no one else did.
 She loved me through my dark days and my great days.
 Through our fights and our joys.
 She encouraged me to go after my dreams and even helped me see one of them come to reality.
 Though the coffee shop never lasted long, she was right there with me, serving up lattes and waking up at the crack of dawn.
 Looking back on her life, as my mom and best friend, I realized I never gave her enough credit for just how much she did in my life.
 She was a true rockstar!

-So here’s to you mom!
+So here’s to you mom and your love for drinks!
 There will never be another human being quite like you.
 God broke the mold for sure.
 I love you so much and you will forever be missed!
 Cheers!

 - 1/2 cup sugar